-Python and conda based development environment handling and isolation create many small files when creating new environments.
-This happens during the initial start and when you open robots with a new environment setup (unique
+Python and conda-forge based development environment handling and isolation create many small files when creating new environments.
+This happens during the initial start and when you open robots with a new dependencies (unique

 conda.yaml file).
-The environments consist of a lot of small files.
 Windows is actively trying to protect the user from malicious files, meaning there is a lot of work for Windows Defender.

-It is quite common for development environments to guide to make exclusion rules for these kinds of high-traffic folders to speed up the developer experience.
+It is quite common for development machine to make exclusion rules for these kinds of high-traffic folders to speed up the developer experience.